‹ Back to New at Amity Blog

 • Verbal Communication: The employee shall speak clearly and loudly at a moderate rate.

-• The employee shall apply written communication in a professional writing style and tone, with correct spelling, grammar, and punctuation.
+• Written Communication: The employee shall apply written communication in a professional writing style and tone, with correct spelling, grammar, and punctuation.

 • Active Listening: This is listening to the customer, understanding his concern, restating it, and asking formal questions to ask for clarifications of any statement.